 Spend your summer on an adventure far from home.
 Imagine yourself loving on orphans in the Philippines, discipling the displaced in Kenya or ministering to Amazonian villagers from a boat in Peru.
 Whatever you decide, it will be a summer that you will never forget.
-Join other high-school students (ages 14-18) for a missions trip to the most exotic places on earth.
+Join other high-school students (ages 14-18) for a mission trip to the most exotic places on earth.
 Trips vary from two weeks to four weeks.
 What are your next steps to join us this summer?